ziiqii/KingPin/README.md

 2. Extract the file to any destination, and within your IDE, open the 'KingPin-main' folder.
 3. Bring up your terminal to check that you are in the correct folder.
 4. Run 'npx expo' in terminal to install the relevant dependencies and start the server.
+// Run 'npm install' to install dependencies.
+// Run 'expo start' in terminal to start the server.
-6. A QR Code will appear in the terminal.
+5. A QR Code will appear in the terminal.
-7. Open Expo Go and scan the QR Code to run the app.
+6. Open Expo Go and scan the QR Code to run the app.